bizzcat/D3-visualizations/README.md

 ### Usage

-Setups:
+##### Setup:

-- clone this repository
+clone this repository

-- create a virtual environment
+create a virtual environment

-  - activate the virtual environment
+activate the virtual environment
       - 'virtualenv venv'

-  - download Django using
+download Django using
       - 'pip3 install Django'

-  - install pythons request module locally because it is not a built-in module
+install pythons request module locally because it is not a built-in module
       - 'pip install requests'

-  - enter command
+enter command
       - 'python manage.py migrate'

-  - open Django shell
+open Django shell
       - 'python manage.py shell'

-  - use command to pull from API and populate local database (takes ~3 minutes)
+use command to pull from API and populate local database (takes ~3 minutes)
       - 'from kw_data import api_pull'

-  - exit shell
+exit shell
       - 'quit()'

-  - run Python server
+run Python server
       - 'python manage.py runserver'

-  - go to URL path '**LOCAL SERVER**/radial_collapsible' to view visualization
+go to URL path '**LOCAL SERVER**/radial_collapsible' to view visualization

-FOR A FUN VISUALIZATION:
+### FOR A FUN VISUALIZATION:
   - go to URL path '/tree_fun'
   - or go to index page (blank URL path), and click on the blue and black PNG